MicrosoftDocs/iis-docs/iis/extensions/express-api-reference/iiisuserdata.md

 ---
 title: "IIISUserData"
-description: This page details the syntax for the IIISUserData.
-This allows per-user IIS Express directories to be queried and created for IIISVersion objects that describe IIS Express. ms.date: "10/07/2016" ms.assetid: 7acb6312-1d49-4ed6-afe1-d31b94cd6f2c
+description: Details the syntax for the IIISUserData and allows IIS Express directories to be queried and created for IIISVersion objects. ms.date: "10/07/2016" ms.assetid: 7acb6312-1d49-4ed6-afe1-d31b94cd6f2c
 ---